 These SaaS platforms offer continuous security monitoring, third-party risk management, attack surface management, risk assessment and remediation workflows, automated security questionnaires, and executive-friendly dashboards and reports.

-A large focus on these services is automating manual activities.
-This means small IT security teams can protect large IT environments and measure the external security posture of hundreds or even thousands of third-party vendors.
+A large focus on these services is automating manual activities to promote scalability.
+This means small IT security teams can protect large IT environments and measure the external security posture of hundreds or even thousands of third-party vendors with the support of world-class analysts.

 Because these services focus on automating manual activity sets, IT security teams can use them to provide continuous threat intelligence information that would have been missed by traditional point-in-time risk assessment processes.